hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 * @GiuseppeChillemi And there's the chance for you to try to come up with something reproducible for your LF problem!
 Does is happen width the WDI sample data @toomasv used for his table-template, too, in gui-console that way with the Text Driver?
 Then provide the minimal reproducible example code and I'm more than happy to have another go on debugging.

 [17:07:18](#oUxNm14nRgudvdruu3XblKBOqqxaLMTpNwt-yTwIg7c) <rebolek (Boleslav B≈ôezovsk√Ω)>:
-@gurzgri time is similar but that‚Äôs where the similarity ends Ì†ΩÌ∏É I can just get offsets of each relevant newline in that time Ì†ΩÌ∏É
+@gurzgri time is similar but that‚Äôs where the similarity ends üòÉ I can just get offsets of each relevant newline in that time üòÉ

 [17:08:11](#aNeOvf2I3My8Y6SWuL1il_qIOXdtcU8c7jHAWOtQmO8) <GiuseppeChillemi (GiuseppeChillemi)>:
 @gurzgri  I will try to anonymize  the data of my company in respect to my customer's privacy and if the problem will be reproduced using your text loader, I will send you the archive.